-- 673. Section 19 of the Act is replaced by the following section: - "19.
+"19.
 An application for authorization under section 18 must be signed by the person who signed the articles or the cancellation request; it may not be submitted to the Authority unless a notice summarizing the articles or the cancellation request has been sent to the Authority, together with the fees prescribed by regulation.
-The notice must be sent to the enterprise registrar for deposit in the register, at least one week before the application for authorization is submitted." - 674.
-Section 20 of the Act is repealed.
+The notice must be sent to the enterprise registrar for deposit in the register, at least one week before the application for authorization is submitted."

-- 675. Section 21 of the Act is amended by inserting ", if so authorized by its shareholders," after "may". - 676.
-The Act is amended by inserting the following section after section 21: - 21.1.
+675. Section 21 of the Act is amended by inserting ", if so authorized by its shareholders," after "may".

+676. The Act is amended by inserting the following section after section 21:

+"21.1.
 Shareholder authorization to a continuance is given by special resolution.